Sideward contact tracing and the control of epidemics in large gatherings: Results

 so that $\lambda_C^{closure}/\lambda_C^{NA} \simeq 5.35$.
 This change comes at the cost of stopping all teaching and most working activities.
 CT aims at keeping activities unchanged while still controlling the epidemic; we estimate the effect of the CT strategies during the partial opening period and compare the mitigation due to tracing with that due to closure.

 Tracing strategies are modelled through different $\epsilon(s)$.
 The case $\epsilon(s)=\theta(s-s^*)$, with $\theta(x)$ the Heaviside step function, represents a tracing targeted at large simplices, with size $s \geq s^*$, while smaller gatherings are not traced.
 This strategy is compared with the uniform tracing adopted in the previous section and with tracing applied only to small simplices, $\epsilon(s)=\theta(s^*-s)$.
 In the comparison, we keep constant the resources allocated for tracing, i.e. the average fraction of traced nodes $\epsilon^*=\frac{\langle \epsilon(s) (s-1) \rangle}{\langle s-1 \rangle}$ (in the uniform case $\epsilon(s)=\epsilon^*$ $\forall s$, while in targeted strategies $\epsilon^*$ determines the size $s^*$).
 As shown in Fig.~\ref{fig:figure4}\textbf{b}, tracing targeted at large simplices is most effective, since it is sufficient to trace on average a small fraction of nodes $\epsilon^*$ to obtain a significant increase of the threshold.
 On the contrary, tracing only small simplices requires almost all gatherings to be traced to obtain a comparable result.
 Tracing targeted at large simplices produces the same effects as University closure if $\epsilon^* \gtrsim 0.47$ (see Fig.~\ref{fig:figure4}\textbf{b}), that is tracing at least all simplices with $s \geq 6$, representing $16.1 \%$ of simplices with $s \geq 2$.
 This is a quite demanding goal.
 However, closures are measures which may be more drastic than what strictly needed.
 For example, the University closure, increasing the threshold to $\lambda_C^{closure}/\lambda_C^{NA} \simeq 5.35$ is somehow an overreaction against a variant of SARS-CoV-2 with a basic reproduction number $R_0=\lambda/\lambda_C^{NA} \approx 4.5$ (e.g. a highly transmissible variant in the presence of additional mitigation measures such as the use of face masks and physical distancing)~\cite{who_china_report,DiDomenico2020,who_variants,davies2021estimated,Volz2021,imperial2021variants}.
 The epidemic can instead be kept under control by allowing a partial opening of University activities while tracing large gatherings.
-As shown in Fig.~\ref{fig:figure4}\textbf{b}, for remaining below the threshold it is enough to trace on average a reasonable fraction of nodes per simplex $\epsilon^* \gtrsim 0.27$, corresponding to tracing all simplices with $s \geq 9$, which represent only the $6.2 \%$ of simplices with $s \geq 2$.